WilDoane/Pinboard-Bulk-Tag-Editor/README.txt

 2015-12-08: Present tags in alpha order by tag name (Thanks for the suggestion go to Josh Wagner)
 2015-12-09: Now properly handles Pinboard tags that contain an ampersand: r&d
+2015-12-09: Made tag names active links to user's tagged bookmarks.
+Requires the user to enter their PinBoard username (only once per bulk manager session).
+(Thanks for the suggestion go to Josh Wagner)